sagemath/sage-archive-2023-02-01/README.md

    `./configure --help`).

 13. Type `make`.
 That's it!
-Everything is automatic and non-interactive; but it will a few hours (on a recent computer).
+Everything is automatic and non-interactive; but it will take a few hours (on a recent computer).

    The build should work fine on all fully supported platforms.
 If it does not, we want to know!